-- Christmas by Candlelight, December 16 at 7:30 p.m.
+- Christmas by Candlelight, December 15 at 7:30 p.m.
 The boys, girls and men of the Lichfield Cathedral Choir.
-Tickets from the Cathedral Shop, No.9, the Close, or inquire by email.
+Tickets from the Cathedral Shop or from the event web page.

 - The Festival of Nine Lessons & Carols, 6 p.m.
-December 17 and 24.
-This is a free servcie.
+December 23 and 24.
+This is a free service.

 - Worcester Cathedral

 - Handel's Messiah, December 8, 7:30 p.m., tickets from the Worcester Festival Choral Society.